MacKenzie Scott

 In 2006, Scott won an American Book Award for her 2005 debut novel, The Testing of Luther Albright.
 Her second novel, Traps, was published in 2013.

 She has been executive director of Bystander Revolution, an anti-bullying organization, since she founded it in 2014.
 She is committed to giving at least half of her wealth to charity as a signatory to the Giving Pledge.
 Scott made $5.8 billion in charitable gifts in 2020, one of the largest annual distributions by a private individual to working charities.
 She donated a further $2.7 billion in 2021.
-As of mid-December 2024, Scott had given a total of $19.3 billion to over 1,600 charitable organizations.
+As of December 2025, Scott had given a total of $26.3 billion to over 1,600 charitable organizations through her vehicle, Yield Giving.

 Early life and education

 MacKenzie Scott Tuttle was born on April 7, 1970, in San Francisco, California, to Holiday Robin (née Cuming), a homemaker, and Jason Baker Tuttle, a financial planner.
 She has two brothers.
-She was named after her maternal grandfather, G. Scott Cuming, who worked as an executive and general counsel at El Paso Natural Gas.
 She says she remembers writing seriously at the age of six, when she wrote The Book Worm, a 142-page book that was destroyed in a flood.

 In 1988, she graduated from the Hotchkiss School in Lakeville, Connecticut.
-In 1992, Tuttle earned her bachelor's degree in English from Princeton University, where she studied under Nobel Laureate in Literature, Toni Morrison, who in 2013 described her as "one of the best students I've ever had in my creative writing classes".
+In 1992, Tuttle earned her bachelor's degree in English from Princeton University, where she studied under Nobel Laureate in Literature Toni Morrison, who in 2013 described her as "one of the best students I've ever had in my creative writing classes".

 Career

-After graduating from college, Tuttle worked as a research assistant to Morrison for the 1992 novel Jazz.
+After graduating from college, Tuttle worked as a research assistant to Toni Morrison for the 1992 novel Jazz.
 She also worked in New York City in an administrative role for hedge fund D. E. Shaw, where she met Jeff Bezos.